The Magi and the Christmas

 alone.
 Nevertheless, this would not prevent God from causing a unique light to

-be displayed, in order to direct the Magoi to Jesus.
+be displayed, in order to direct the Magi to Jesus.

 phenomenon.
 We deduce that this light was not a planet or planets, nor any other

-but a special light given as a sign to the Magoi.
-Since the Magoi would
+but was a special light given as a sign to the Magi.
+Since the Magi would

 certainly, at the very least, talk about it to a lot of people upon their return